Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Introduction

 This paper conducts a mechanistic investigation of LLM internal representations through the lens of Bloom's Taxonomy, addressing the following research questions and corresponding findings:

-\begin{itemize} \item \textbf{RQ1.} Do LLMs exhibit differences in internal activations when processing prompts associated with different Bloom levels? \item \textbf{RQ2.} At what depth do representations of cognitive complexity emerge within the network? \item \textbf{RQ3.} Is Bloom-level information linearly recoverable from hidden states, and do the resulting classification errors reflect the ordinal and semantic structure of the taxonomy? \end{itemize}
+\begin{itemize} \item \textbf{RQ1.} Do LLMs exhibit differences in internal activations when processing prompts associated with different Bloom levels? \item \textbf{RQ2.} At what depth do representations of cognitive complexity emerge within the network? \item \textbf{RQ3.} Is Bloom-level information linearly recoverable from hidden states, and do the resulting classification errors reflect the ordinal and semantic structure of the taxonomy? \item \textbf{RQ4.} Are the identified cognitive representations causally active, or merely correlational phenomena of the forward pass? \end{itemize}

 To address these questions, we extract activation vectors from the residual stream of four state-of-the-art open-weights LLMs and train linear probes at each layer to classify Bloom levels.